IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/share-any-env-with-client.md

 Example of Desktop URL for VM access
 ![email](/Skytap/Skytap-Runbooks/Images/email.png)

-Example of Published Services for access just to a web hosted service
+Example of Application links for access just to an application
 ![published-service](Images/Defined-port-email.png)